Vkumar-sys/Industrial_Project_2-IPL_SPORTS_ANALYTICS-/README.md

    >t20_wc_batting_summary:-

->>🧹Data Cleaning and Preprocessing in pandas library using the jupyter notebook
+>>🧹 Data Cleaning and Preprocessing in pandas library using the jupyter notebook

->>🪄Data transformation in power query inside the power bi desktop
+>>🪄 Data transformation using power query inside the power bi desktop

->>⚒️Data Modelling and building parameters in power bi using the DAX concept
+>>⚒️ Data Modelling and building parameters,calculated columns and measures in power bi using the DAX fundamentals.

 >>📊Building the interactive dashboard in power bi.